nrwl/nx/docs/nx-cloud/tutorial/circle.md

 - don't need to make any changes to our pipeline as our `cart` app grows and depends on more projects
 - don't need to worry about the order of the builds

-Merge your PR into the `main` branch.
+Merge your PR into the `main` branch when you're ready to move to the next section.

 ## Optimize our CI by caching NPM dependencies